-Outline – This will allow you to set the line width and colour.
+Outline – This will allow you to set the line width and color.

-Fill – This will allow you to fill the object with a colour and pattern.
+Fill – This will allow you to fill the object with a color and pattern.
 We will leave this as the default.

 Ellipse – This will change the circle to an ellipse shape.

-Hitting the Option tab, we will select the tag name for visibility to MI4.
-The object is visible when address value is OFF.
+Hitting the Options tab, we will select the tag name for visibility to MI4.
+The object is visible when the address value is OFF.
 Hit OK.

 You can now use your mouse to shape the circle object.